Senior Lecturer (Scholarship)

 Ken has also created a collaborative partnership between Aberdeen University and Zomba Theological College in Malawi where he delivers the MTh Ministry Studies course to ministers of the Central Church Africa Presbyterian, and helps supervise some of the staff from the College on Aberdeen's distance PhD programme.

-He continues to develop his interest in nineteenth and twentieth century religious movements and in modern Scottish church history, including mission in Malawi, and in 2019 was promoted to Senior Lecturer in Church History.
+He continues to develop his interest in nineteenth and twentieth century religious movements, modern Scottish church history and the missionary movement in Malawi.
+In 2019 he was promoted to Senior Lecturer in Church History.

 Revivals, Renewal, Church Growth and Christian Ministry